rtablada/generator-qunit-broccoli/README.md

 ## Yarn Benchmarks

 This generator makes an incredibly strong starting project and build stack that can be used to make production quality builds out-of-the-box!
-But, this means a lot of dependancies including ember-cli, Browserify, autoprefixer, lib-sass, Babel, and more.
+But, this means a lot of dependancies including ember-cli, Rollup, autoprefixer, lib-sass, Babel, and more.

 With all of the dependancies required this project has been taking longer and longer to run.
 Luckily, yarn has helped this a ton!